DIY Planter Box or Crate from Cedar Fence Boards. This easy woodworking crate can be used so many ways.

 (this post contains affiliate links, please see disclosure for more info)

-I attached some scrap wood the the two bottom pieces so it would make “feet” for my box, better drainage.
+Attach some scrap wood to the two bottom pieces so it would make “feet” for my box, better drainage.
 You will notice there is a gap between the boards, that is also for drainage.

 You will notice in the photo the wood looks a little darker inside.
 That is organic tung oil or a cutting board oil.
 It is safe for contact with food.

 I painted it on the inside of the box to provide a protective finish so moisture will just run off.
 I did not put it on the outside as I am going to paint that.

 I had fun painting this using the same motifs as I presented in my veggie painting tutorials.